freesers/AppStudioProject/PROCESS.md

 Schedule didn't change properly when a new week started.
 To tackle this, the array is shifted at launch of the app from a reference date.
 Created local notifications with UserNotifications.
 Users are presented a notification saterday afternoon if they are due for a chore that week.
 Created an animation to fade in the chores upon launch too look more fluid

 ###### Saterday
-Made sure everything is nicely commented and looks acording to the style guide
+Made sure everything is nicely commented and looks acording to the style guide.
+And added a little easter egg to the Schedule tab